-People & Place
+5. People & place

 People want to work in a ‘fun’ place where you can have both professional and personal stimulation to produce your best work and feel fulfilled.

 The goal should be to create a sustainable EVP that is effective in any economic environment but also allows for scalability in a downturn - like the one we have experienced in 2020.
-Here is a recommended EVP lifecycle:

 - Research phase: Research requires collecting feedback from incoming and outgoing employees and cataloging what is working and what is not meeting employee expectations.

-In the Discuss phase, employee populations and roles are segmented to find out what is most important to each group.
+- Discuss phase: In the Discuss phase, employee populations and roles are segmented to find out what is most important to each group.
 Everyone does not have the same drivers and motivation.
 Think outside the box and include new benefits like the ones from Empuls.

-In Build, use data from the previous three phases to define the characteristics of the new EVP.
+- Build phase: In Build, use data from the previous three phases to define the characteristics of the new EVP.

-In the Execute phase, market, and promote the EVP through internal and external channels.
+- Executive phase: In the Execute phase, market, and promote the EVP through internal and external channels.
 Train and reward managers to not only know EVP attributes but to “live” them - thus setting an example for all their employees.

-The Review phase requires an objective review of whether the expected EVP metrics (like hiring statistics) are being met.
+- Review phase: The Review phase requires an objective review of whether the expected EVP metrics (like hiring statistics) are being met.
 If needed, recalibrate, and change attributes to deliver a more effective EVP.
 No EVP can remain static for long.

 As a result of the pandemic, remote work options have exploded, and candidates can now find jobs that give them better flexibility and more work-life balance.
 More than half (53%) of companies recently surveyed said that they are altering their EVPs to promote more work-life balance and wellness.

 The shift in how we work, where we work, and what attributes are important - has undergone a sea change post-pandemic.
 If you have not already done so, it is time to consider a thorough review of the EVP so that your recruiters have the right answers for prospective candidates - responses that resonate with the new reality of the workplace.